 Appeals must include supporting documentation.
 Incomplete appeals or those missing adequate documentation are typically denied.
 The Committee will review the appeal and the committee's decision is final.
-The specific instructions, deadlines and appeal forms are available here">here.
+The specific instructions, deadlines and appeal forms are available on the web here.